Clinical Microbiology Short Essay Question And Answers

 • Sexual intercourse

-• Virus is highly infectious and even minute quantity of carrier sera can transmit the infection
+• The virus is highly infectious, and even a minute quantity of carrier serum can transmit the infection

 Hepatitis B Virus Clinical Features: